MMUN Position Papers

-To help organise student thoughts before beginning the actual development of the position paper, we suggest using Problem and Solution Graphic Organizers which help students identify what issues face their country (politics) and how proposals can be made to end or solve the conflict (negotiations).
+To help organize student thoughts before beginning the actual development of the position paper, we suggest using Problem and Solution Graphic Organizers which help students identify what issues face their country (politics) and how proposals can be made to end or solve the conflict (negotiations).

 While students conduct their research, they can jot down the main and supporting ideas to be used when they begin writing their first drafts of their position papers.
 Then, the students identify the problem(s) that are facing their country based upon their research.